 Taiso is a form of conditioning used in jujutsu, a Japanese martial art that requires proper and precise movement.
 Martial artists use taiso to avoid injury.
 It happens to be a great workout, too.

 (Goshin) Taiso = Goshin (protective) tai (body) + so (hardening) is a generic Japanese term for conditioning.
 It can range from simply stretching to very serious conditioning.
-Essentially, it is whatever activity you do to help you get safely ready for some other activity.
+Essentially, it is whatever activity you do to help you get ready safely for some other activity.
 In Japan you can see old folks who go to the park every morning and stretch who do it.
-(Interestingly enough, it is also the word for gymnastics too.)
+(Interestingly enough, it is the word for gymnastics too.)

-Many martial arts will train you hard by means of sparring or other work.
+Many martial arts train you hard via sparring or other work.
 This has a couple of serious drawbacks.
-First off, given the chaotic nature of the training, it is very easy to get badly injured.
+First, given the chaotic nature of the training it is easy to get badly injured.
 One of the most common accounts of an injury runs along the lines of “we were just sparring when I tried hard to do an X as he tried Y then pop and that was that.”

 You should always work well inside of your limits any time you need to use your art.
 (And I believe that requiring some athletic feat to carry the day will fail pretty reliably.)
 Generally, separating the extreme parts of the training from sparring lets you learn your limits.